yetone/avante.nvim/README.md

   },
   -- if you want to build from source then do `make BUILD_FROM_SOURCE=true` build = "make",
-  -- build = "powershell -ExecutionPolicy Bypass -File Build.ps1 -BuildFromSource false" -- for windows
+  -- build = "pwsh -ExecutionPolicy Bypass -File Build.ps1 -BuildFromSource false" -- for windows
   dependencies = {
     "nvim-treesitter/nvim-treesitter",
     "stevearc/dressing.nvim",